 Becoming debt free has helped us build the right habits needed to not just earn a good income, but also spend it wisely.
 I don’t think, we would have been this disciplined with money, had we continued with our old habits.
 I am very happy we chose this path.
 The lessons we learnt are for a life time.
 Being debt free also allows you to be generous.
 Broke people can’t be generous!
 That’s a good enough reason right there, to become debt free!

 What did you choose to do?
-Did you pay off all your debt or invest?
+What do you think is the right choice to make – Should you pay off debt or invest?